NeoZhangJianyu/intel_neural_compressor_sample/README.md

 3. Compare the performance of FP32 and INT8 model by same script.

-We will learn the acceleration of AI infernce by Intel AI technoloy:
+We will learn the acceleration of AI inference by Intel AI technology:

 1. Intel® Deep Learning Boost